 There are two types of credit utilization ratios: the individual card utilization ratio and the total card utilization ratio for all your credit cards.

-The simplest way to fix or reduce your credit utilization ratio is to pay down your credit card balance.
-However, that’s often easier said than done.
+The simplest way to fix or reduce your credit utilization ratio is to pay down your credit card balance:

 If you ask for a higher credit limit and get a $15,000 credit limit, then your new credit utilization percentage is 40%.
 While this is still above the 30% benchmark for a good ratio, it’s much better than what it was.

-Keep in mind that when you ask for a higher credit limit, the card issuer may run a hard credit check, which can cause a slight decrease in your credit score.
-This will usually go away in a few months, especially if you work on reducing your credit utilization in the meantime.
+Also, when you ask for a higher credit limit, the card issuer may run a hard credit check, which can cause a slight decrease in your credit score.
+This will usually go away in a few months, but it's worth being aware of.

 FAQs